 How Often Should I Clean My Carpets?

 There are a few factors that help determine how often you should clean your carpets.
-Most manufacturers will say they need a professional clean at least once per year, but this doesn’t account for general upkeep.
+Most manufacturers will say they need a professional cleaning at least once per year, but this doesn’t account for general upkeep.

 Got High Foot Traffic And Furry Friends?